ProjectOpenSea/seaport-gossip/README.md

 const opts = {
   // A web3 provider allows your node to validate orders
   web3Provider: 'localhost:8550',
+  // Provide the collection addresses you would like to listen to
+  collectionAddresses: ["0x942bc2d3e7a589fe5bd4a5c6ef9727dfd82f5c8a"],
   // Default values:
   maxOrders: 100_000, // ~100MB (~1KB per order)
   maxOrdersPerOfferer: 100, // to mitigate order spam